JohnVidler/codal-apps/README.md

-# codal-apps# CODAL-apps - Various apps for demo and debugging
+# CODAL-apps - Various apps for demo and debugging

 A set of apps, written for testing CODAL, or bugs therein.